tbonnair/academic-online-cv/content/publication/shape-and-connectivity-of-groups-and-clusters-effect-of-the-dynamical-state-and-accretion-history/index.md

   caption: Evolution of Gaussian components during the annealing (upper panel) and
     two-dimensional diagram showing the successive phase transitions (lower panel).
-summary: <p align="justify">The way clusters are embedded in the cosmic web is linked with their intrinsic structure and dynamics.
+summary: The way clusters are embedded in the cosmic web is linked with their intrinsic structure and dynamics.
 In this study, we carry an analysis of the links between the connectivity, the number of filaments a cluster is connected to, and their shape and dynamics (ellipticity, accretion rate etc.).
-In particular, we report a correlation between the connectivity and the assembly history of clusters with young and perturbed clusters being more connected than the old and relaxed ones.</p>
+In particular, we report a correlation between the connectivity and the assembly history of clusters with young and perturbed clusters being more connected than the old and relaxed ones.
 date: 2021-01-12T21:17:16.713Z
 ---